Super Bowl halftime show draws praise, tears from US Latinos

 “It was a PERFECT example of how different cultures can exist under the ‘Latino’ umbrella,” comedian Cristela Alonzo tweeted.
 “We are different from each other and therefore should be allowed to tell DIFFERENT stories.
 See us as individuals.”

-The halftime show wasn’t the only moment for Latinos on Super Bowl Sunday.
+The halftime show wasn’t the only moment for Latinas on Super Bowl Sunday.
 The game began with multi-platinum Demi Lovato singing the national anthem.
 The Albuquerque, New Mexico-born Lovato is a descendant of Francisco Perea, a Hispanic hero for the Union in the Civil War who saw President Abraham Lincoln’s assassination.

 The rendition by Lovato, who is recovering from drug addiction, sparked an emotional response from the people of New Mexico — a state with the nation’s highest percentage of Hispanic residents that has historically had some of the country’s highest drug overdose death rates.